-- 1. There is no leave of absence for PN program. - 2.
-Readmission due to withdrawal or dismissal and/or admission by transfer are considered on individual basis by faculty and administration.
+- 1. There is no leave of absence for PN program. - Readmission due to withdrawal or dismissal and/or admission by transfer are considered on individual basis by faculty and administration.
 Student records will be evaluated to determine academic standing at the time of withdrawal or dismissal.
 The program is not designed to allow for a single course to be taken alone. - 3.
 All requirements for admission to this school must be met. - 4.
 Credit for courses completed prior to readmission will be evaluated on individual basis through competency testing and/or skill demonstration. - 5.
-The student may be admitted only at the beginning of a semester. - Re-admission with advanced standing will be considered on an individual basis.
-Cost and procedures will also be established on an individual basis. - 7.
+The student may be considered for readmission after completing the application process.
+The student will not be allowed to reapply to the program for a full calendar school year. - 6.
 Students may be referred to substance abuse programs and suspended/or dismissed from the Practical Nursing program.
 If dismissed, a student may not reapply for the Practical Nursing program for a period of at least on year.
 Documentation must include, but not be limited to: evidence of sobriety, negative results of random drug screens that meet the criteria used by HPTC, rehab treatment/counseling, documentation of sobriety, negative results of random drug screens that meet the criteria used by HPTC, rehab treatment/counseling, documentation of evidence of sobriety and suitability to return to the Practical Nursing program.